 Working with an agency offers greater work flexibility, more choice of hospital locations for you to work in and should you have other commitments or you are looking to add days to your working week, a greater flexibility in shift options.

 We strive to offer our staff highly competitive rates and we take the time to get to know you personally.
 This means that all of our agency staff feel part of a team that is working to ensure that they are in the right post for their needs.

-To register as an agency staff, please register online or call our office to speak to a member of our team on 01959 578 920.
+To register with Genepool, please download our application pack online or call our office to speak to a member of our team on 01959 578 920.